The Genius of Hospitality: In Memory of Shmully Moskowitz, A"H

 Immediately, he cut out all the names of Hashem from the book and burned them in fire.[2]

 Yehoyakim could not stand to have his power challenged—he was the king!
 He could not bear the imposition of the Word of Hashem.
-He could not let it upset the illusion of his impeachable power.
+He could not let it upset the illusion of his unimpeachable power.

 In contrast, Yoshiyahu was open to critique—he did not suffer from a delusion of grandeur.
 He humbled himself before the Word of Hashem and utterly abandoned his old lifestyle and fully embraced the unsettling truth that all of his decisions up until that point had been a horrible mistake.